 Reconnecting Fairview

-Safe streets and walkable neighborhoods should be available to everyone in Anchorage.
+Safe streets and thriving neighborhoods should be available to everyone in Anchorage.
 If you’ve seen the sidewalks in winter or heard about recent collisions and pedestrian deaths, you know that all to often Fairview gets left behind.
 It’s time to change that.
+The Gambell-Ingra corridor serves as the connection between the Seward and Glenn Highways, but it is a dangerous, high-speed corridor.
+It does not have to be this way.

 On February 28th, 2023, the Fairview community was awarded a Reconnecting Communities Pilot Program Grant from the U.S. Department of Transportation.
 This is the first-ever Federal program to reconnect communities previously cut off from economic opportunities by transportation infrastructure.
 There will be many community projects in throughout 2023+ for this effort.
 See our press release here.